Gamify-IT/docs/adr/2023-01-06-achievements.md

 ## Pro Chosen Solution

-- No repetetive unlocking of the same achievements in different courses
+- No repetitive unlocking of the same achievements in different courses
 - More options for long term achievements (complete five courses, ...)
+- Easier to implement as it can be hardcoded instead of dynamically inserted

 ## Contra Chosen Solution

-- Less achievements to complete in every course, so less motivating for players
+- Achievements are not course/content specific
+- Someone who already achieved everything in i.e. the _PSE_ course will not get achievements in the _Theo_ course.